mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/platformConfigAndSecretMan/index.md

 # Platform Configuration And Secret Management BC

-The purpose of this BC is to provide a stable and secure platform through which to manage the configuration of
+The purpose of this BC is to provide a stable and secure platform through which to manage the configuration and Secret Management of the Switch platform.

 ## Terms